Start – Saturday, September 26

 Sprint

-Tackle a fast 300-mile route from DC to the Chesapeake and back, ideal for experienced riders seeking challenge.
+Tackle a fast 300 mile route from DC to Raleigh, NC, ideal for experienced riders seeking challenge.

 Ultra

-Push your limits on a self-supported 1300+ mile odyssey linking DC, the Blue Ridge, and Atlantic coastline.
+Push your limits on a self-supported 850 mile odyssey linking DC and Jacksonville, Florida

 A nighttime scene of a high-end touring bike fully outfitted for ultra-distance racing, parked beside a reflective road sign that reads “Next Services 60 Miles” on a remote stretch of two-lane highway.
 The bike is loaded with compact frame, seat, and handlebar bags, each bearing small reflective “Capital Coast” tags.
 Its front dynamo light casts a controlled cone of white light onto the road, while a steady red rear light glows.
 The sky is ink-black, dotted with stars, with a faint suggestion of the Milky Way.
 Photographic realism with dramatic low-key lighting, shot from a low three-quarter angle, creating a mood of determination, isolation, and the challenge of overnight riding on a 1300+ mile course.